mobiliabrus/tourbook/docs/1-tour.md

 name:sk2
 ```

-As the sun began to set, I found a restaurant outside the city walls to have dinner.
-By the time I finished, it was already dark.
-Unlike cities, there were few streetlights here, and the roads were hardly visible at night.
-I looked at the map and had two options: spend more time returning along the main road, or take an unknown shortcut.
+As the sun began to dip below the horizon, I sought out a restaurant just beyond the city's boundaries.
+By the time my meal was finished, darkness had descended upon the landscape.
+Unlike the bustling cities, this place was sparsely lit, and the roads were shrouded in shadows at night.

+With the map in hand, I faced a choice: return along the well-lit main road or take an uncharted shortcut through the darkness.
 I chose the latter.
-The path was completely dark, and I had to rely on a weak light to find my way.
-I rode my bike like crazy on this pitch-black road.
-All kinds of flying insects hit my face, and some even flew into my mouth.
-Halfway through the trip, I finally saw the light of a motorcycle and quickly moved over to the side of the road.
-Not long after, I saw fireflies on the roadside.
-There were only two or three of them, but they were especially prominent in the dark.
+The path ahead was pitch-black, forcing me to rely on a feeble light source to navigate.
+Gripping the handlebars tightly, I pedaled furiously down the winding road, with all manner of insects pelting my face and some even finding their way into my mouth.

+Halfway through my journey, a glimmer of hope appeared as the headlight of a motorcycle emerged from the darkness.
+I quickly veered to the side of the road, and soon after, I noticed a few fireflies hovering near the roadside.
+Only two or three in number, they seemed like beacons of light in the inky blackness.

-When I returned to the guesthouse, they were amazed by my experience.
-They invited me to their room to play, and the couple, their daughter, and their cat Momo were there.
-We played poker together, and they even taught me how to count in Thai.
+Upon my return to the guesthouse, the hosts were astonished by my account of the journey.
+They invited me to their room.
+The couple, their daughter, and their cat Momo was there.
+We laughed and played poker together, and they even taught me how to count in Thai.

 <a-map walking="17.022397,99.687335,Restaurant|17.031913,99.702393,Fireflies|17.031670,99.706329,Baan Rim Klong Resort"></a-map>